yaseminkhan/yaseminkhan/README.md

 ### Goals

-I'm committed to continuous learning and eager to work on projects that push my technical boundaries.
-While I'm keen to apply my knowledge in real-world scenarios, my primary focus is on gaining meaningful experience and collaborating with others to create impactful solutions.
+I'm looking for opportunities to apply my skills in real-world projects where I can contribute effectively and continue to refine my abilities.
+I’m particularly interested in roles that involve collaboration, innovative problem-solving, and the chance to make a meaningful impact through technology.